APNIC-Labs/draft-kskroll-sentinel/README.md

    not impose any additional load that could be exploited in an attack over the the normal DNSSEC validation processing load.

-7. IANA Considerations

-   [Note to IANA, to be removed prior to publication: there are no IANA considerations stated in this version of the document.]